Contents

 Location shapes every component.
 High-cost states provide richer health plans and larger bonuses to offset living expenses, while lower-cost regions lean on strong retirement benefits and flexible schedules.
 When you benchmark salaries, look past the base figure.
 The extras decide whether an offer supports the lifestyle you want.

-How Experience Impacts Pay (Entry to Principal)
+How Experience Impacts Pay, From Entry to Principal

-Why do senior premiums jump so dramatically?
 Three key factors drive this progression:

-• First, a PE license isn't optional for stamping drawings: it adds $5,000-$15,000 per year automatically
+- A PE license isn't optional for stamping drawings, and it adds $5,000 to $15,000 per year automatically

-You finally have the numbers: national averages that hover around $99,400 to $104,617 a year, with bonus ranges that can stretch from $990 to $10,000 depending on performance and profit sharing.
+You finally have the numbers: national averages that hover around $105,663 to $107,251 a year, with bonus ranges that can stretch from $990 to $10,000 depending on performance and profit sharing.
 Now comes the hard part: turning raw data into a pay strategy that keeps talent loyal without crushing margins.

 Build clear experience tiers where entry-level salaries can sit $40k below senior roles in states like California or Texas.
 Your compensation strategy should include several key elements:

-• Publish the steps from EIT through principal with both pay and responsibility clearly defined
+- Publish the steps from EIT through principal with both pay and responsibility clearly defined

-• Stay alert to emerging hot spots and adjust hiring plans quickly
+- Stay alert to emerging hot spots and adjust hiring plans quickly

 Turn Salary Data Into Competitive Advantage